isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prepare-gutters-for-hurricane/index.md

 If a downspout ends too close, an overflowing gutter or a heavy downpour can direct water directly into the well, bypassing the intended drainage and leading to basement flooding.
 Use downspout extensions to direct water at least 5-10 feet away from the foundation and any window wells.
 ---

 When a hurricane is approaching, homeowners rightly focus on securing windows, stocking supplies, and planning evacuation routes.
 However, an often-overlooked but critically important aspect of hurricane preparedness is your home's gutter system.
-[Gutters](https://pestpolicy.com/all-american-gutters-reviews/) play a vital role in directing massive amounts of rainwater away from your roof, foundation, and landscaping.
+[Gutters](https://pestpolicy.com/all-american-gutters-reviews/)play a vital role in directing massive amounts of rainwater away from your roof, foundation, and landscaping.

 If they are not properly prepared, a hurricane's torrential downpours and strong winds can quickly overwhelm them, leading to severe and costly damage.